 Louisiana State University Accreditation Details

-- Commission on the Accreditation of Medical Physics Education Programs
+Liaison Commission on Medical Education

-- National Association of Schools of Public Affairs and Administration
+National Association of Schools of Art and Design

 Louisiana State University Application Requirements